aivarsda/CertificatePinningLib/README.md

  }
 ```

-- 2. Pinning the connection as following:
+- 2. Pinning the connection with HttpsPinner as following:
 ```java
  private void execPinnedConection()
  {